hupf/techkafi-nonlazy-angular-signals/slides.md

 ---
 transition: slide-up
 level: 2
-layout: quote
 ---

+# UI-driven data fetching

-# (...)
+> (...)
 In particular, we want to discourage architectures that use rendering to drive data fetching (that is, wait until data is requested from the UI before fetching it).
-In our experience, such architectures offer poor UX behavior, such empty content while loading and the potential for waterfalling loads.<br>Our intention is to encourage architectures which lift data fetching higher up in the application stack, ideally at the level of routes or route pages.
+In our experience, such architectures offer poor UX behavior, such as empty content while loading and the potential for waterfalling loads.<br>Our intention is to encourage architectures which lift data fetching higher up in the application stack, ideally at the level of routes or route pages. \

-— Alex Rickabaugh (Angular Core Team Member)
+> — Alex Rickabaugh (Angular Core Team Member)

 <small>[Source](https://github.com/angular/angular/issues/58422#issuecomment-2452307269)</small>